ethanabrooks/dissertation/introduction.typ

 update rule for the inner-loop.

 == In-Context Learning
-A common approach to learning an update rule involves learning some latent embedding of each new experience of the task, along with the parameters of some operator that aggregates these embeddings.
-For example, the// $ RL^2 $
+A common approach to learning an update rule involves learning some representation of each new experience of the task, along with the parameters of some operator that aggregates these representations.
+For example, the $"RL"^2$
 #cite(<duan_rl2_2016>) algorithm uses the Long-Short Term Memory (LSTM,
 #cite(<hochreiter1997long>)) architecture for aggregation.
 Others
 #cite(<team2023human>) have used Transformers #cite(<vaswani2017attention>)